This Post May Contain Affiliate Links. Please Read Our Disclosure Policy.

 - You need to make sure you are using softened butter for the shortbread crust so it’s incorporated easily..
 Here are 3 ways to soften your butter quickly.

-- When the crust is done, you want to pour the filling over it immediately.
+- When the crust is done, you want to pour the filling over the warm crust immediately.
 This kind of makes like one beautiful crust to lemon layer.

 - Dust the bars with powdered sugar when the bars are warm so the sugar sticks.
 I like to dust them twice.
-The first time the sugar sort of melts in, and the second time creates a beautiful layer of powdered sugar on top.
+The first time the sugar sort of melts in, and the second time I dust the cooled bars again to creates a beautiful layer of powdered sugar on top.

-These will last about 4 days in the refrigerator.
+These will last about 4 days in the refrigerator in airtight container.ย If they last you that long that is!
 Just be sure to keep them well covered.
-If they last you that long that is!
+Cover with plastic wrap or aluminum foil.

 Lemon bars can be frozen for up to 3 months.
 Thaw at room temperature before serving.